blue and white smoke illustration

 ADDITIONAL TOPICS

-SMARTSHEET - Smartsheet is an essential tool that we will utilize throughout our college application journey.
+SMARTSHEET - Smartsheet is an essential tool that we will utilize throughout our college application process.
 Click here to learn more about how to log in and use this tool.
 You can also watch this 2-minute tutorial here on how to upload a document to Smartsheet.

 BUILDING A COLLEGE LIST - Creating a college list is a crucial task.
 Read here to learn more about EduPlan's advice and strategies on this topic.